 About Alison Marie

 The things that worked before, didn't seem to work anymore.
-The little aches and pains from my running past turned into bigger aches and pain, sidelining injuries, and the need to always where black shorts to events if you know what I mean (more on this later).
+The little aches and pains from my running past turned into bigger aches and pain, sidelining injuries, and the need to always wear black shorts to events if you know what I mean (more on this later).

 I’m a scientist.